pxheim/zettelkasten/$Bibliography.md

-This is where texts are stored in the backlinks.
+This is where books are stored in the backlinks.